uml-hci/comp5270-s24/indA1.md

 #### Remember:

 This assignment is intended to get you to practice the **skill of interviewing people for research**, with a focus on doing so in-context.
-You should prioritize the process of preparing for and conducting the interview over generating groundbreaking or novel insights.
-What you find may not be groundbreaking or particularly surprising, but you would not have found it if you hadn't asked.
+You should prioritize the process of preparing for the interview, going into the context, and conducting the interview over generating groundbreaking or novel insights.
+What you find may not be groundbreaking or particularly surprising, but you would not have found it if you hadn't observed and asked.
 Your report won't be judged on the novelty of your response to the "What did you learn?" question above -- what's important is that you practice, reflect on, and clearly articulate your **process**.